linked in pixel

 Cleft Lip and Palate: Craniofacial Care

-Why choose Ochsner Health for your child’s cleft lip and palate care?
+Why choose Ochsner Children's for your child’s cleft lip and palate care?

 When it’s difficult to travel to us, we come to your living room.
 From prenatal visits to treatment planning to post-operative assessment, many appointments can occur virtually.
 All you need is a strong internet connection and a smartphone or computer.
 Ask your cleft care team if your next appointment can be a virtual visit.